ni/semi-test-library-dotnet/docs/UserGuide/SupportedInstrumentTypes.md

 > \* \* \
 > Supported Devices: PXIe-4467/8 \
 > Supported Functionality: Analog Input, Analog Output, Analog Output: Function Generation

+> [!TIP]
+> When Extensions are not supported by an instrument type, but Abstractions support is provided, you can refer to the [Making Low-Level Driver Calls](advanced/MakingLowLevelDriverCalls.md) topic to learn how to interact with the low-level driver APIs at the Abstractions layer.
+>
+> If an instrument type is not listed in the table above, you should expect to proceed with low-level instrument channel centric programming for the desired instrument type in your test code.
+This will involve using the [TestStand Semiconductor Module Code Module API](https://www.ni.com/docs/en-US/bundle/teststand-semiconductor-module/page/tsm-code-module-api.html) to query instruments and pin-to-channel mappings from the pin map, in combination with the appropriate driver API used to control the desired instrument.
+Contact NI support if you need any assistance with this.